 If you use Gmail to fetch your domain-name emails, you’ll need to update the settings to ensure it’s checking the correct server.

-4. Activate WHOIS privacy for each domain and lock them.
+5. Activate WHOIS privacy for your domain and lock it.

 You can do this on the Domains tab in the customer portal.

-You can use a WordPress plugin like Really Simple SLL to enable your free certificate.
+You can use a WordPress plugin like Really Simple SLL to enable your free SSL certificate.

 9. Finally, get to know your new cPanel.

-Click on the settings icon on the hosting tab to manage your site security, settings, email, and WordPress installation.
+In cPanel, click on the settings icon on the hosting tab to manage your site security, settings, email and WordPress installation.

 10. Compare your site’s performance at the new host.

 Once all my housekeeping was done, I ran another PageSpeed Insights test.
-Now my mobile site scores 71 out of 100 and my desktop score is 87 out of 100, and there are still more tweaks I can make to improve those numbers even more.
+Things have been better since the move.
+Currently, my mobile site scores 79 out of 100 and my desktop score is 98 out of 100, and there are still more tweaks I can make to improve the mobile score.

-I’m satisfied with that improvement, and now that I’ve gone through the process of transferring a domain to a new host and migrating my site content, I feel like some sort of extremely novice technical wizard.
+I’m satisfied with that improvement, and now that I’ve gone through the process of transferring a site to a new host, I feel like some sort of extremely novice technical wizard.

 Your Checklist for Transferring to a New Web Host

-To sum up, when you’ve decided to transfer to a new host:
+To sum up, when you’ve decided to move your WordPress site to HostGator:

 - Read the pre-transfer checklist.
 If you’re not sure about a step, you can ask tech support or check the knowledge base.